dotnet/android/Documentation/guides/BuildProcess.md

     Note: `env:` is not supported when using `AndroidPackageFormat`=`aab`.

--   **JarsignerTimestampAuthorityUrl** &ndash; This property allows you to specify a Url to a timestamp authority service.
+-   **JarsignerTimestampAuthorityUrl** &ndash; This property allows you to specify a URL to a timestamp authority service.
 This can be used to make sure your `.apk` signature includes a timestamp.
     See the Java [Signature Timestamp Support](https://docs.oracle.com/javase/8/docs/technotes/guides/security/time-of-signing.html) documentation for more details.